-Rubicon Fellowships are similar to Marie Curie fellowships and, like those, require significant negotiation for MIT to accept the awards.
-One of the main issues is that the NWO General Provisions give NWO ownership of any intellectual property developed by the Fellow while at MIT.
-This requirement conflicts with MIT policy governing visiting researchers, which requires a visiting researcher to assign all intellectual property he/she creates while at MIT to MIT (and sign an Invention and Proprietary Information Agreement (“IPIA”) to that effect).
+The NWO General Provisions give NWO ownership of any intellectual property developed by the fellow while at MIT.
+However, MIT policy requires a visiting researcher to assign all intellectual property they create while at MIT to MIT (and sign an Invention and Proprietary Information Agreement to that effect).

-To enable MIT to host Rubicon Fellows, MIT’s leadership has allowed a special exception to the MIT visiting researcher policy.
-Under this exception, MIT can host Rubicon Fellows if the following requirements are met:
+To let MIT host Rubicon fellows, MIT’s leadership has allowed a special exception to the MIT visiting researcher policy.
+Under this exception, MIT can host Rubicon fellows if the following requirements are met:

-- The Fellow will work on his/her own defined project, the subject of which does not overlap with that of any current or foreseeable non-federally sponsored research project conducted in the host faculty member’s lab;
+- The fellow will work on their own defined project, the subject of which does not overlap with that of any current or foreseeable non-federally sponsored research project conducted in the host faculty member’s lab

-Some Rubicon Fellowships contain a troublesome “clawback” provision allowing NWO to reclaim the funds paid to MIT and the Fellow (retroactively if necessary) for any reason.
-If NWO will not agree to remove this term during negotiations, RAS will only be able to accept the fellowship if the hosting PI confirms via email that he/she is willing to use funds in a discretionary account to cover any potential liability under such a “clawback” provision (basically an amount equal to the full amount of the fellowship grant) and provides RAS with the discretionary account number.
+Some Rubicon fellowships contain a troublesome “clawback” provision allowing NWO to reclaim the funds paid to MIT and the fellow (retroactively if necessary) for any reason.
+If NWO will not agree to remove this term during negotiations, RAS will only be able to accept the fellowship if the hosting PI confirms via email that they are willing to use funds in a discretionary account to cover any potential liability under such a “clawback” provision (basically an amount equal to the full amount of the fellowship grant) and provides RAS with the discretionary account number.